JuliaData/DataFrames.jl/getting_started.md

 ## Working with Tabular Data Sets

-As we said before, working with simple `DataVector`'s and `DataMatrix`'s gets boring after a while.
+As we said before, working with simple `DataVector` and `DataMatrix` gets boring after a while.
 To express interesting types of tabular data sets, we'll create a simple `DataFrame` piece-by-piece:

 	df = DataFrame()
 	df["A"] = 1:4